 As an ILS manager, no two days are the same.

-Working collaboratively with technical specialists across DE&S, industry suppliers and the Armed Forces and using Integrated Logistics Support (ILS) methodologies, it’s my job to help plan and deliver cost effective and technologically cutting-edge equipment and support solutions for the Armed Forces.
+Working collaboratively with technical specialists across DE&S, industry suppliers and the Armed Forces and using ILS methodologies, it’s my job to help plan and deliver cost effective and technologically cutting-edge equipment and support solutions for the Armed Forces.

 This could mean designing a support solution from concept through to disposal, optimising equipment during its in-service phase, or supporting the efficient disposal of equipment at the end of its operational life.
 It might cover in-the-field support robust enough for the Army’s Apache helicopters, or the state-of-the-art maintenance required by the RAF’s latest Lightning II aircraft.